Sexy, Sexy, Sexy: Composition

-Lyrics and Interpretation
+Lyrics

-While, in terms of instrumentation and rhythm, Sexy, Sexy, Sexy is almost entirely identical to Brown's earlier hit Money Won't Change You, the lyrics were rewritten to fit the context of the film.
-As with the instrumentation, the lyrics reflect the conventions of Funk music, which Brown himself pioneered.
-The song was written to emphasise the sexual characterisation of the film's key female figure, Marcia, Slaughter's girlfriend.
-Brown wrote the lyrics to sexualise Marcia, in accordance with the film's portrayal of female characters as hyper-sexual beings.
+While, in terms of instrumentation and rhythm, "Sexy, Sexy, Sexy" is almost entirely identical to Brown's earlier hit "Money Won't Change You", the lyrics were rewritten to fit the context of the film.
+As with the instrumentation, the lyrics reflect the conventions of funk music, which Brown himself pioneered.
+The song was written to emphasize the sexual characterization of the film's key female figure, Marcia, Slaughter's girlfriend.
+Brown wrote the lyrics to sexualize Marcia, in accordance with the film's portrayal of female characters as hyper-sexual beings.
 While the song has no chorus, it constantly repeats the word "sexy" when describing the feminine subject matter.
-Likewise, Brown continues to cast Marcia in a sexual light by stating that Slaughter does "not turn off the lights to watch her dress."
-Hence, the song's lyrics reflect the hypersexualised nature of James Brown's wider catalogue and funk songs of the era.
+Likewise, Brown continues to cast Marcia in a sexual light by stating that Slaughter does "not turn off the lights to watch her dress".
+Hence, the song's lyrics reflect the hypersexualized nature of Brown's wider catalogue and funk songs of the era.

 Another key feature of the song's lyrics is the use of bestial imagery to metaphorically describe the sex drive of both the male and female characters.
 Again, the use of animal imagery to represent the sexual nature of the subject matter is a typical aspect of the funk genre.
 Brown refers to the female mouth as "chicken lips".
 Likewise, he contrasts the full-bodied figure of Marcia's frame to a "bone".
 Likewise, he compares a dog burying a bone, "because he doesn't want it", to a male sexual partner preferring women with "giant hips".
 Both descriptions serve to hyperbolically describe both the sexual preferences of the main characters, and their attractive features.

 Finally, the song uses terms and vernacular familiar to the African American experience.
 Again, the use of black colloquialisms is a typical hallmark of 1960s funk music.
 Brown refers to the female subject as "sister", a common term of familiarity amongst black women.